-“If we want to effectively deliver our programs to young people, then we need to hear their voices and listen to their experiences.
-Embedding different perspectives in the design of our work is so important to our team” – Emily Deans, Research & Design Coordinator, Youth Solutions
+“If we want to effectively deliver drug and alcohol education to young people, then we need to hear their voices and listen to their experiences.
+Embedding different perspectives in the design of our work is so important to our team” – Emily Deans, Research, Strategy & Design Coordinator, Youth Solutions

 Youth Solutions regularly engages with young people through qualitative research.
 The purpose of our research program is to ensure that young people are actively involved in the design of project content and it also provides a platform for young people to be advocating for their own support needs around alcohol and other drugs.

-Youth Solutions’ research program is supported by a broader research advisory group made up of members from University of Wollongong and Western Sydney University.
+Youth Solutions’ research program is supported by a broader research advisory group made up of members from the University of Sydney and Western Sydney University.
 This collaborative working group was created in late 2018 to assist Youth Solutions in increasing it’s research capacity.